 The price can also be increased over time, which often happens with titles launched in Early Access.
 These games are in a raw state; incomplete and buggy — not something you would pay $60 for.
 On the other hand, this is your chance to build a strong community and get constant feedback that can be used to improve the game.
 Plus, it’s a chance to start earning money early on, adding to your development budget.

-If you want to know more about launching in Early Access, check out this article we published.
+Check out the article we published if you want to know more about launching game in Early Access.

 However, as your community grows, so do your plans for the game.
 You may want to not only polish your product but also expand it with new content, including gameplay features or missions.
 One such example is Deep Rock Galactic, which got a price increase in late March 2019.
 As its developers explained, “…we want to keep expanding on DRG for longer than we initially planned — and with that in mind, we feel perfectly confident in raising the price a bit to help fuel development.”
 On the other hand, the developers kept the price when the game left Early Access in May 2020.